In this blog post, I will present to you how to wholesale pre-foreclosures and help distressed homeowners for a good profit.

 What To Do If You Do Not Have Any Cash Capital?

-This is when creative real estate investing comes into the picture, and you have to use more creative options/strategies to help the pre-foreclosure homeowners.
-This option, or real estate investing strategy, is called wholesaling.
+This is where creative real estate investing comes into the picture, which will use more creative options/strategies to help pre-foreclosure homeowners.

-How To Wholesale Pre-foreclosure Homes
+Wholesale Pre-foreclosure Homes

-When wholesaling pre-foreclosure homes, you present a solution to the homeowner where you can offer him/her either a cash offer for the home or make up the back payments on the mortgage and stop the foreclosure process.
+When wholesaling pre-foreclosure homes, you present a solution to the homeowner that you can offer him/her a cash offer for the property or catch-up on the back-payments on the mortgage and stop the foreclosure process.

 But How To Do This Without Money?

-It is not you, personally, who are catching up the back payments or making the cash offer.
-You do not need to put in any capital yourself – except for possible earnest money of $10 when signing the purchase agreement with the homeowner.
+It is not you, personally, who are catching up on the back-payments or making the cash offer.
+You do not need to put in any capital – except for $10 in earnest money when signing the purchase agreement with the homeowner.